TickTeam/guide-tt/ticktick_web_app/how_to_add_a_new_list.md

 ###How to add a new list?

-1.From the list view, click the “+” button located near “List”.
+1.From the Lists view click the “+” button located near “List”.

 2.Enter a list name and select a color for all tasks in this list.